MetPX/sarracenia/doc/design/biblio.rst

 The complexity for applications come from when nodes are far from one another, they may not get the same inputs in the same order, and so the application needs to understand how to account for that.
 The 100% certain answer is that one can't (this is a manifestation of the principles and CAP.)
+Evaluating whether results are equivalent is the primary challenge introduced.

-The debate often boils down to the application developers wanting to avoid consideration of distributed computing, by getting a lower layer to take care of it, and the deployment people saying: ok we can do that, but it has a high cost in deployment of those layers, and often in practice, the difficulty of configuring and testing those layers introduces more failures than they avoid.
+The debate often boils down to the application developers wanting to avoid consideration of distributed computing by getting a lower layer to take care of it, and the deployment people saying: ok we can do that, but it has a high cost in deployment of those layers, and often in practice, the difficulty of configuring and testing those layers introduces more failures than they avoid.
 If the goal is high availability, then these solutions are often not achieving it.